Private Equity Funds

 What is a Private Equity Fund?

-A private equity fund is a pool of capital that invests in companies (which are privately held and not publicly traded) to get higher returns.
+Private equity funds are pools of capital to be invested in companies that represent an opportunity for a high rate of return.
 Common types of private equity funds include venture capital funds (VC), hedge funds, insurance companies, pension funds, and other alternate investments.
 This investment strategy is limited to a limited number of wealthy institutions and high-net-worth individuals (HNIs).
 Private equity fund investment comes with a lock-in period, which can range from 3 years to 10 years.

 One of the main reasons why wealthy individuals and institutions opt for this investment is because it usually provides its investors with a return that is higher than that of the public market.
 As per a McKinsey report (June 2022), the total Assets Under Management under the private equity fund market is Rs.
 11.7 trillion.